poojanajani-strique/sheets/docs/FIX_MEMORY_LEAK.md

 ### Get current unit in singleton modules

 It is very common to cause memory leak if you get the current unit in singleton modules and subscribe to it.
-Singleton modules are defined as modules that are registered in the Univer root injector instead of injectors held by render units.
+Singleton modules are defined as modules that are registered in the Strique root injector instead of injectors held by render units.

 For example: https://github.com/dream-num/univer/blob/dev/packages/sheets-drawing-ui/src/services/canvas-float-dom-manager.service.ts#L433.